ept-team/equinor-ctf-2022/writeups/Pwn/The state of limbo/coldboots/README.md

 # Brut Forc

 Then get to work on the list of jumps... cross checking with the opcodes from objdump.
 Finding the lowest address I would get from writing 0x0000, and the highest address I would get from writing 0xFFFF.
 For every jump.
-Mathing it to every gadget.
+Matching it to every gadget.
 Just testing the binary with every gadget that fits..

 ```python
 with open('libc.asm','r') as file: